eurekaclinical/eureka/eureka-services/README.md

 * `url`: required URL of the hyperlink.
 * `displayName`: optional name for the link to display in a user interface.

+#### Calls
-#### POST /api/protected/jobs
+##### POST /api/protected/jobs
 Submits a job.
-If successful, returns URL representing the job.
+A JobSpec object is passed in as the body of the request.
+Returns the URI representing the job.
+Uses status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification).

 #### GET /api/protected/jobs/{id}
 Gets the job with the specified numerical unique id.